 - Cilantro. this is a fresh garnish that brightens the soup, this is optional.

-How To Make This Recipe
+How To Make Carrot & Lentil Soup

 Step Three.
-Rinse and drain the chickpeas, pat them dry on a paper towel. place them flat on a cooking sheet, drizzle with oil, salt and pepper.
+For the chickpeas; Rinse and drain the chickpeas, pat them dry on a paper towel. place them flat on a cooking sheet, drizzle with oil, salt and pepper.
 Roast them for about 20 -25 minutes (while the soup is cooking on the stove) until they are browned and toasted.
 Be sure to shake the pan every 10 minutes to ensure even roasting.

 Top The Soup With Garnish